 For the purposes of this program, an undergraduate student is one who is enrolled in a degree program (part-time or full-time) leading to a bachelor's degree.
 Students transferring from one institution to another who are enrolled at neither institution during the intervening summer may participate.
-College seniors graduating in Spring 2017 are not eligible.
+College seniors graduating in Spring 2018 are not eligible.
 High school graduates who have been accepted at an undergraduate institution but who have not yet started their undergraduate study are also eligible to participate.

 Strong mathematical skills and experience with a programming language are favorably considered.
 Students from all backgrounds in the physical, natural, and social sciences are invited to participate.
 Applicants are welcome from any country.
 International students will need to be sponsored on an F-1 visa by their home institution (contact your international office at your university to inquire about CPT/OPT status).
-Women and minority students are encouraged to apply.

 - Current Resume (C.V.).

 - Statement of interests (see application for details).

 - Two (2) letters of recommendation: one from a professor and one from a collaborator (see application for details).

 - Transcript from each college or university attended.
 Transcript(s) must be sent by the university or college you attended.
 Be sure to request your transcripts from the registrar sufficiently in advance so that we receive these records by the January deadline.
 Electronic transcripts preferred.